spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **default:** Browser Default

 This option defines the decimal separator for numbers as string.
-This option is only needed if in the Excel File are numbers as strings or when importing a CSV.
-When the datatype in the Excel File is number, the decimal separator is automatically recognized.
+This option is only needed if in the Spreadsheet File are numbers as strings or when importing a CSV.
+When the datatype in the Spreadsheet File is number, the decimal separator is automatically recognized.

 ### `hidePreview`